wenzhu23333/Differential-Privacy-Based-Federated-Learning/README.md

 **DP Clip**: In DP-based FL, we usually clip the gradients in training and the clip is an important parameter to calculate the sensitivity.

+### No DP

+You can run like this:

+python main.py --dataset mnist --iid --model cnn --epochs 50 --dp_mechanism no_dp

 ### Laplace Mechanism

 This code is based on Simple Composition in DP.
 In other words, if a client's privacy budget is $\epsilon$ and the client is selected $T$ times, the client's budget for each noising is $\epsilon / T$.